 31. What are the allowable means of transportation?

 Normal means of transportation when traveling to and from the airport, train station, bus station, etc., are reimbursable.
-These include taxis, buses, airport limousines, shuttles, vans and ferries.
-Individuals should use the mode of transportation that results in the lowest logical cost to the Judiciary.
+These include taxis, buses, shuttles, vans and ferries.

 32. Do I need receipts for all of my expenses?